ilios/user-guide/reports/subject_reports.md

 Subject Reports, previously contained in "My Reports", were the only ones available in the Ilios application until the development of Curriculum Reports.
-They are more "canned" or pre-compiled than curriculum reports but are very useful in gathering important view into data contained in Ilios.
+They are more "canned" or pre-compiled than curriculum reports but are very useful in reviewing important data contained in Ilios.

 # Run Saved Report